Greene County, Georgia: Demographics

-Of the 6,519 households, 26.7% had children under the age of 18 living with them, 51.4% were married couples living together, 15.8% had a female householder with no husband present, 28.3% were non-families, and 25.0% of all households were made up of individuals.
-The average household size was 2.43 and the average family size was 2.85.
-The median age was 46.4 years.

-The median income for a household in the county was $38,513 and the median income for a family was $42,307.
-Males had a median income of $32,245 versus $24,622 for females.
-The per capita income for the county was $24,943.
-About 17.8% of families and 23.6% of the population were below the poverty line, including 39.0% of those under age 18 and 15.6% of those age 65 or over.

-2020 census

 As of the 2020 United States census, there were 18,915 people, 7,132 households, and 4,975 families residing in the county.

 Education

 The county supports the Greene County School Board, Lake Oconee Academy and Nathanael Greene Academy.

 Role in passage of the Georgia Indigent Defense Act

 In 2001, Georgia Supreme Court Chief Justice Robert Benham convened a committee to investigate indigent defense in the state of Georgia.
 An avalanche of complaints about the state of public defense in Greene County, along with a number of lawsuits filed by Stephen Bright and the Southern Center for Human Rights, contributed to the formation of this commission.
 The commission discovered during its investigation that indigent defendants in Greene County were routinely pleaded guilty by judges without the presence of counsel and sometimes without even being present in court to make their pleas, violations of the Sixth Amendment.
 Excessive bail, e.g. $50,000 for loitering, was often set as well, a violation of the Eighth Amendment.
 After two years of investigation, the committee's recommendations led to the passage of the Georgia Indigent Defense Act.